 Dr. Scott Sicherer on Managing Food Allergy in Kids

 Scott Sicherer, M.D., is an associate professor of pediatrics at the Mount Sinai School of Medicine in New York and a leading food allergy researcher at the Jaffe Food Allergy Institute.
-At the CSACI conference in Montreal, Allergic Living spoke with him about his new book, Understanding and Managing your Child’s Food Allergies(Johns Hopkins University Press).
+At the CSACI conference in Montreal in 2006, Allergic Living spoke with him about his then-newly released book, Understanding and Managing your Child’s Food Allergies.

 What are some of the key things that you cover in this book?

 People ask me millions of questions: ‘How do you know whether to do the skin test or the blood test?’ and ‘what does it mean?’
 ‘How do you decide whether to do a food challenge?’
 In the book, they can read about what goes through the doctor’s mind.
 Even more importantly, what are you telling the doctor?
 If you’re an educated consumer and know how to give your doctor the history, you’re going to be able to go in and be much more helpful.